 Note: Travel looks a lot different right now than it did before this year, and we feel like we can’t encourage you to hit the road without making a disclaimer to please, please, please do so safely.
-Wear a mask at all times when you’re indoors or around others; wash and/or sanitize those hands; opt for outdoor dining when you can if you’re eating at restaurants; socially distance at all times.
+Get vaccinated, wear a mask at all times when you’re indoors or around others; wash and/or sanitize those hands; opt for outdoor dining when you can if you’re eating at restaurants; socially distance at all times.
 We do this anytime we leave our home, whether we are traveling one mile or 100.
 It’s the safe thing to do, the smart thing to do, the respectful thing to do.
-Thanks for being A+ travelers in this weird year!
+Thanks for being A+ travelers in these weird times!

 Witch Dance (milepost 234)

 In the context of travel along the Natchez Trace, Witch Dance is notable for being a bicycle-only campground.
 Located right near the Witch Dance Horse Trailhead, this primitive camping spot and restroom is alongside the road, with picnic tables and drinking water.
 The trail itself is mostly used by horse enthusiasts and during wetter days may not be suitable for hikers due to water crossings and the churned up nature of the 15-mile-long walk through the Tombigbee National Forest, on which it rests.